Deltares/imod-python/README.rst

 ---------------------------------------------

-If you are not interested in deriving models from spatial data, but just want to allocate boundary conditions based on layer, row, column numbers, or want to create a model of a 2D cross-section: You are better off using `Flopy`_.
+If you are not interested in deriving models from spatial data, but just want to allocate boundary conditions based on layer, row, column numbers, or create a model of a 2D cross-section: You are better off using `Flopy`_.

 2\.
 Not all MODFLOW6 features are supported
 -------------------------------------------